We-Inspire/WIConnect-laravel/README.md

 You can explore the documentation and API [here](http://www.we-inspire.net).

 ## Development
 This project is currently under development.
-If you want to improve this project, please feel free to fork or send pull requests.
+If you want to improve this project, please feel free to contact us, fork or send pull requests.

 ## Issues
 Please provide us information about issues you find.